Hillel Rapoport

-Hillel Rapoport is an economist at the University of Paris 1 Pantheon-Sorbonne and Paris School of Economics.
-He specializes on the dynamics of migration and its impact on economic development as well as on the economics of immigration, diversity, and refugees' relocation and resettlement and ranks as one of the leading economists on the topic of migration.
+Hillel Rapoport (Hebrew: הלל רפפורט) is an economist at the University of Paris 1 Pantheon-Sorbonne and Paris School of Economics.
+He specializes in the dynamics of migration and its impact on economic development as well as on the economics of immigration, diversity, and refugees' relocation and resettlement and ranks as one of the leading economists on the topic of migration.

 Biography

 Hillel Rapoport received his Ph.D in economics from the University of Paris II in 1993, followed by a habilitation at the University of Versailles.
 From 1993 and 1997, respectively, until 2013, Rapoport had twin positions at the University of Lille and Bar-Ilan University, where he was Maitre de conferences, lecturer, associate professor, and professor.
 Additionally, he also held positions as a visiting scholar at Stanford University and Harvard University during that time.
 In 2013, Rapoport obtained a professorship at the Paris School of Economics as part of the University of Paris 1 Pantheon-Sorbonne, where he is the deputy director of the Global Political Economy Research Group.
 Moreover, he has been a scientific advisor to the French Prime Minister as part of CEPII since 2016 and chairs the department on economics and demography at the Institut des Migrations.
 In terms of editorial duties, he sits on the editorial boards of the Journal of Population Economics and International Economics and has guest-edited many issues in other economic journals.
 He is or has been affiliated with the research institutes CReAM (UCL), IfW, CEPREMAP, CID, IZA Institute of Labor Economics, CESifo, and the European Development Network, among others.
 In a comprehensive review of economics research on the brain drain, Docquier and Rapoport find that high-skill emigration "need not deplete a country's human capital stock and can generative positive network externalities".